 Group By: By default, the group by clause is set to the date of the start event, which means the retention chart will group based on the first time they completed the start event within the date range.
 The group by clause supports any user-level property available to Heap, as well as behavioral properties.
 You can also remove the group by clause to see your users’ aggregate retention without cohorts.

 Date Range: By default, Heap will set the date range of the retention report to the past 90 days.
-The retention report supports the following date ranges:
+The retention chart supports the following date ranges:

 - Past 7 Days